 During the year ended December 31, 2013, the Company formed WellMetris, LLC, a Delaware Limited Liability Company for the purpose of developing, manufacturing and marketing a non-invasive urinary wellness test.
-WellMetris is 100% owned by Health Enhancement Products, Inc. As discussed in Note 12 - Stockholder's Deficiency, Purchase of Assets, the Company bought the Assets of Wellness from Essex.
-Concurrently, the Company transferred the Intellectual Property (pending patents) to WellMetris.
+WellMetris is 100% owned by Zivo Bioscience, Inc. As discussed in Note 11 - Stockholder's Deficiency, Purchase of Assets, the Company bought the Assets of Wellness from Essex.
+Concurrently, the Company transferred the Intellectual Property (patent applications pending) to WellMetris.
+As of December 31, 2014, the Company evaluated the circumstances related to the Patent Applications Pending relating to the acquisition of asset of Wellness Indicators in August 2013.
+The Company has filed / drafted an additional eight patents applications around the intellectual property acquired.
+The Company has determined that the new patents applications redefine and protect its intellectual property better than the original purchased patent applications.
+As such, the Company has abandoned the patent applications purchased and recorded a loss on abandonment of \$1,391,281 for the year ended December 31, 2014.